Florida Title Insurance Q&A

 Is title insurance transferable?

-There’s a simple answer to this question: No. Title insurance is never transferable when the ownership of a property changes, and it similarly can’t be assumed by a new owner.
+No. Title insurance is never transferable when the ownership of a property changes, and it similarly can’t be assumed by a new owner.
 In fact, a title insurance policy itself terminates when the legal title on a property changes.

 How do you transfer a title in Florida?